-Reclaimed wood is wood that has been taken from old buildings, barns, and ships, whereas reclaimed timber would be taken from fallen trees.
+Reclaimed wood is wood that has been taken from old buildings, old barns, and ships, whereas reclaimed timber would be taken from fallen trees.
 It's then sanded to a smooth finish and can be reused in modern applications.

-Repurposed wood furniture is growing in popularity as people want to bring a natural aesthetic into their homes.
+Repurposed wood furniture is growing in popularity as people want to bring a natural aesthetic and character into their homes.

 Reclaimed wood is used for many different things.
 It is most commonly used for furniture, but it can also be found in flooring and walls of buildings as well.
-Reclaimed wood is also used in construction, like for the beams and pillars of a house.
+Reclaimed lumber is also used in construction, like for the beams and pillars of a house.

 How Does Reclaimed Wood Differ from Other Types of Wood Furniture?

 Reclaimed wood has a unique and aesthetically pleasing patina, or finish.
 It also has knots, nail holes and other imperfections that make each piece truly unique.
-In fact, most people who buy reclaimed wood do it specifically for the character it will add to their furniture.
+In fact, most people who buy reclaimed lumber do it specifically for the character it will add to their furniture.

 Reclaimed wood also differs from other types of furniture because it is made from 100% real wood, unlike composite wood that uses potentially toxic glues and adhesives.